How do you spend down your home?

 - open a credit line as early as possible in a low interest rate environment so that as interest rates rise (and the credit line rises as well), eventually (if you live long enough) the amount borrowed will become greater than the home value.
 Since this is a non-recourse loan, you end up with more (in borrowed funds) than what your home is worth, thus walking away wealthier.
 As this strategy becomes popular, it is likely that this opportunity will be eliminated via new FHA and HUD rules.

 What Are the Downsides of a Reverse Mortgage?

-Who are the Best and Worst Candidates?
+Who are the Best and Worst Candidates for a Reverse Mortgage?

 The best candidates are those with other investments, a desire to remain in their home, and can afford to maintain the home and pay taxes and homeowner’s insurance.
 Also, the best candidates are those who are between age 62 and 70 and are on track to be house rich and cash poor as shown in the image above.
 If the candidates wait until they have few investments left, the strategic value of the HECM will be lost.